Jump to Section

 This is given to patients on an outpatient basis.
 Outpatient treatments usually mean that the patient does not need to stay at the facility overnight.
 This is most suited to individuals who have milder dependency or for people who have recently gone through a treatment programme in a rehab setting.

 This type of treatment can usually be arranged through a general practitioner.
 The treatment usually starts with a medical detox and then some daily or bi-weekly sessions for therapy.

 This type of care is usually provided on an inpatient basis and refers to treatments that happen at the facility for some time.
 The facilities for this type of treatment can include specialised addiction centres and therapeutic communities.

 Rehab treatments in Portugal are offered for free to any individuals who are dependent on a type of substance and who want to recover from their addiction.
 If a person wants to take part in one of these types of treatments, they must contact the facility or talk to their general practitioner.

 The Different Types of Addiction â€“ Psychological Vs. Physical

 Addictions may be both physical and psychological.

-The consistent used of a certain type of substance can cause a physical dependency.
+The consistent use of a certain type of substance can cause physical dependency.
 This physical dependency means that the person will not be able to function properly without the substance.
 When the person goes without the substance, they can experience a range of withdrawal symptoms.

 When someone is dependent on a substance, they will rely on that substance in order to function in daily life.
 Removing that substance completely from the body can cause some very unpleasant withdrawal symptoms.